Radnice: Sights

 The main landmark of the town centre is the Church of Saint Wenceslaus.
 It was originally a medieval church, first mentioned in 1385.
 It was completely rebuilt in the Baroque style around 1720, probably according to the design by Jakub Auguston.

-On the hill above the town there is the Chapel of the Visitation of the Virgin Mary, designed by Kilian Ignaz Dientzenhofer.
+On a hill above the town is the Chapel of the Visitation of the Virgin Mary, designed by Kilian Ignaz Dientzenhofer.
 It was built in the Baroque style around 1735.
-The way to the chapel is lined with Stations of the Cross.
+The way to the chapel is lined with the Stations of the Cross.

 The former synagogue is a well preserved late Baroque building from the end of the 18th century.

 The most important Jewish monument is the cemetery with 210 preserved tombstones.
 The cemetery includes many artistically valuable tombstones, the oldest of which dates from 1734.
 The cemetery was used until 1935.

 The town museum is located in a valuable house from the first third of the 18th century.
 The museum bears the name of its founder, teacher Josef Hylák, and focuses on the ethnography, history and nature of Radnice and its surroundings.